ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

     }
     ```

+    JS files are now in the directory `out`.

-    8. While in your TS file click on the debug/run menu and click start debugging.
+    8. While in your TS file, click on the debug/run icon in the activity bar or on Run / Start Debugging in the menu.
-        * Select node.js as the environment.
-This allows you to run the TS file and set breakpoints/debug the file
+        * Create a `launch.json` configuration file.
+Select Node.js as the environment.
+This allows you to run the TS file in debug mode.
+        * You can set breakpoints/logpoints/debug the file.
+        * Running switches to debug in the side bar.
+Check the debug console.
+        * Once you have a debug breakpoint or other, the debug toolbar will appear with different options (Continue/Pause, Step over/into/out, Restart, Stop).
-        * Running switches to the Run tab in the side bar.
-Click the top 'Explorer' icon to get back to the folder view.
+        * Click the top 'Explorer' icon to get back to the folder view.

 4. VS Code TS language support features
     * Introduce and demo - IntelliSense and Code Snippets.